Wenner-Flöten, Singen Germany

 Pierre-Gabriel Buffardin “Le Fils” (1693 – 1768), A415

 This is a copy of a baroque flute featuring excellent versatility and a secure high register relative to other models of baroque flutes.
-Read Martin Wenner’s thoughts about this flute.
+Read Martin Wenner’s perspective.

 Karl August Grenser (1720 – 1807).
 A415